Stratocasters for Beginners

-You’ve read about a bunch of awesome Squier and Fender MIM Stratocasters in this article.
+There are some great reasons to play a Stratocaster, and you’ve read about a bunch of awesome Squier and Fender Player Series Stratocasters in this article.
 How do you choose the right one for you?
 I think it simply comes down to your budget, what kind of music you intend to play and which tones are most important to you.

 You will also see some budget Stratocasters equipped with Floyd Rose-type bridges.
 Is this a good choice for a beginner?
 My advice is always to think long and hard before making your decision.
 Like a hot-rodded muscle car, a guitar with a Floyd needs regular maintenance and work to keep it in tip-top shape.
 If you don’t think you’ll use a Floyd Rose enough to warrant the extra attention you’re probably better off with a basic bridge.

 I hope you found this post helpful.
-Good luck choosing your first Stratocaster!
+Good luck with choosing your first Stratocaster!